egonw/blog2/_posts/2006-02-02-dutch-google-news-themes-messed-up.markdown

 ---

 Recently, a [Dutch version of Google News](http://news.google.nl/) was started, and might mean a replacement for [nu.nl](http://nu.nl/).
-I do not like the the verbose layout much, because it makes it more difficult to scan headlines.
+I do not like the verbose layout much, because it makes it more difficult to scan headlines.
 I do like the themes.
 Except for one.

 The English theme 'Sci/Tech' is Wetenschap in the Dutch version, or plain Science.
 And it annoys me to read IT headlines